 The study area is illustrated on the attached map.
-Half Moon Bay Fire Protection District (HMBFD) consisting of a five-member board and reorganized in 1965, serves an estimated population of 20,244.
+Half Moon Bay Fire Protection District (HMBFD) consisting of a five-member board and reorganized in 19651, serves an estimated population of 20,2442.
 HMBFD includes 36 square miles and two stations with the headquarters at Station #40, 1191 Main Street at the south end of City of Half Moon Bay and the Station #41 at 531 Obispo Road, El Granada.
-Point Montara Fire Protection District (PMFD), consisting of a three-member board and formed in 1954 serves a population of 4,903.
+Point Montara Fire Protection District (PMFD), consisting of a three-member board and formed in 1954 serves a population of 4,9033.
 PMFD includes 10 square miles and with Station #44 located at 501 Stetson, Montara.
 Total number of calls for both districts for 2004 calendar year was 2,607.
 Coast Highway 1 runs north-south in the study area and Highway 92 runs east-west connecting the Coastside with Highway 35 and Interstates 280 and 101.

-&lt;sup>1 HMBFD was originally established in 1879 and became a district in 1923.
+1 HMBFD was originally established in 1879 and became a district in 1923.

-&lt;sup>2 Corrected from previous reports to reflect Census 2000.
+2 Corrected from previous reports to reflect Census 2000.

-&lt;sup>3 Corrected from previous reports to reflect Census 2000.
+3 Corrected from previous reports to reflect Census 2000.

 In 1998, the Point Montara Fire District and Half Moon Bay Fire Protection District entered into a fire services agreement, which in essence transferred Pt.
 Montara Fire District personnel to the Half Moon Bay Fire District while keeping both jurisdictions intact.
 In 2003, in response to concerns regarding Half Moon Bay Fire District management, Point Montara Fire District Board gave notice of their intention to not renew the agreement with Half Moon Bay Fire that would expire in September of 2005.
 Subsequently, the two boards investigated formal consolidation of the two districts holding joint meetings.
 Those discussions resulted in an impasse.
 While the Point Montara Fire Board indicated an interest in a contract with other agencies no formal action was taken.
-Most recently, the PMFD Board is working toward an amendment to the unexpired agreement with HMBFD that would allow PMFD to begin hiring personnel and decrease contract amounts due to HMBFD accordingly as personnel are hired.
+Most recently, at the May 10, 2005 PMFD board meeting after considering returning to the status of a fully staffed district, pursuing a contract with CDF as presented in this report or renewing consolidation efforts with HMBFD, the PMFD Board voted to initiate the consolidation process with HMBFD, proceed with a joint hiring process with HMBFD to fill vacant positions and request HMBFD to extend the current contract indefinitely with a five-month notice of termination clause.

-Fire agencies immediately surrounding the two districts include: North County Fire Authority, which is a joint power authority between the Cities of Pacifica, Daly City and Brisbane with a total of ten stations with the closest to the study area being Station 72 at 1100 Linda Mar Boulevard in Pacifica; and San Mateo County Fire Department, which serves the unincorporated areas of the County that are not included in a fire district through a contract with the California Department of Forestry (CDF).
-The County fire stations staffed by paid fire personnel nearest to the study area include Station 17 (Belmont) near I-280 and Highway 92 and Station 59 (Pescadero) on Pescadero Creek Road east of Highway One.
+Fire agencies immediately surrounding the two districts include: North County Fire Authority, which is a joint power authority between the Cities of Pacifica, Daly City and Brisbane with a total of ten stations with the closest to the study area being Station 72 at 1100 Linda Mar Boulevard in Pacifica (5.7 miles north of the Pt.
+Montara Station); and San Mateo County Fire Department, which serves the unincorporated areas of the County that are not included in a fire district through a contract with the California Department of Forestry (CDF)4.
+The County fire stations staffed by paid fire personnel nearest to the study area include Station 17 (Belmont) near I-280 and Highway 92 (10 miles or approximately 20 minutes from HMB Main Station) and Station 59 (Pescadero) on Pescadero Creek Road east of Highway One (approximately 17 miles or 20 minutes from HMB Main Station).